 Together with a historic renovation of the facades and storefronts, the set of four commercial spaces now each offer tenants ample room for retail businesses.

 Sitting at the foot of the Brooklyn Bridge, the newly constructed Water Street Condominiums are a luxury new construction.
 The building was recreated to resemble the Landmarked 19th century warehouse that occupied this Fulton Ferry Historic District site.

 The historic facade rebuild was approved by the NYC Landmarks Preservation Commission.
 A conversion added a three-story stacked addition to the rear of the building.
 The project created 13 luxury condominiums with spacious terraces and on-site parking.
 Additionally the building has a ground floor commercial space and just outside is Brooklyn Bridge Park.

 As part of a portfolio of five rehabs in the Washington Heights neighborhood of Manhattan, this historic 42-unit building on St. Nicholas Ave. underwent an Enterprise Green Communities rehabilitation.

-OCV renovated the residential lobby of this mixed use SoHo loft building, including:
+OCV historically renovated the residential lobby of this mixed use loft building on Broome Street, including:

 – renovation of the marble wall finish